JSemelhago/FraudEmailAnalysis/README.md

 # FraudEmailAnalysis
-Using file and Natural Language Toolkit analysis, this project aims to analyze a fraudulent email corpus and produce
+Using file and Natural Language Toolkit analysis, this project's purpose is to analyze a fraudulent email corpus

 ## Data